lyon-esport/VR_HEADSET_MANAGER/README.md

 #### 🎨 UI and Visual customization
 - [ ] ⚠️ Add controllers battery level for OBS view
-- [ ] - [ ] Web page to allow configuration and screen miroring visualization
+- [ ] Web page to allow configuration and screen miroring visualization

+#### Headset info scrapping and interraction
+- [ ] Force the screen to get out of the game and switch to passthrough mode
+- [ ] Force recenter
+- [ ] Grab currently running application (also if back to home/QGO ?)

 #### 🧪 New functionalities

-- [ ] ⚠️ [⛏️IN PROCESS] implement a local resteam functionality that allows to give access to the headset screen from any other computer or phone
+- [ ] ⚠️ [⛏️ IN PROCESS] implement a local resteam functionality that allows to give access to the headset screen from any other computer or phone
   > [mediamtx](https://github.com/bluenviron/mediamtx)

-- [ ] ⚠️ [⛏️IN PROCESS] Dev of a Stream deck plugin
+- [ ] ⚠️ [⛏️ IN PROCESS] Dev of a Stream deck plugin
   > - Manage communication with Stream Deck Plugin...
   > - [Named Pipe ?](https://rkeithhill.wordpress.com/2014/11/01/windows-powershell-and-named-pipes/)

 - [ ] Detect while a new headset is connected on the USB port and propose to start adding process

 ### Code improvement